Bart Stupak: Caucus memberships

 During his service in Congress, Stupak sponsored 36 bills, but none became law.
 He cosponsored 157 bills, 5 of which were enacted into law.
 He voted with the members of his party 96% of the time, and abstained from 5% of the votes.
 Because of the 1st District's extensive length of Great Lakes shoreline (over 1,600 miles), Stupak was very active on issues related to the protection of the Great Lakes, including opposing sale or diversion of Great Lakes water and drilling for oil and gas under the lakes.

 Political positions

 Financial system

-In 2009, Stupak voted against the Dodd–Frank Act, which expanded Federal regulation and oversight of the US financial system in the aftermath of the US financial and banking crisis of that year.
+In 2009, Stupak voted against the Dodd–Frank Wall Street Reform and Consumer Protection Act, which expanded Federal regulation and oversight of the U.S. financial system in the aftermath of the U.S. financial and banking crisis of that year.

-Civil liberties
+Social policy

 Stupak voted for the Local Law Enforcement Hate Crimes Prevention Act of 2009, which expanded the definition of hate crimes to include crimes motivated by sexual orientation or gender identity.